 LAM's proxy voting process is administered by members of its Operations department (the "Proxy Administration Team").
-Oversight of the process is provided by LAM's Legal and Compliance department and by a Proxy Committee comprised of senior investment professionals, members of the Legal and Compliance department, the Head of Sustainable Investment & ESG and other LAM personnel.
-The Proxy Committee meets regularly, generally on a quarterly basis, to review the Global Proxy Voting Policy and other matters relating to the firm's proxy voting functions.
+Oversight of the process is provided by LAM's Legal and Compliance department and by an Active Ownership Committee ("AO Committee")comprised of senior investment professionals, members of the Legal and Compliance department, the Head of Sustainable Investment & ESG and other LAM personnel.
+The AO Committee meets regularly, generally on a quarterly basis, to review the Global Proxy Voting Policy and other matters relating to the firm's proxy voting functions.
 Meetings may be convened more frequently (for example, to discuss a specific proxy voting agenda or proposal) as needed.